trovu/trovu/Migrate-from-FindFind.it.md

+[FindFind.it](https://www.findfind.it/) will **end its service latest in October 2023**, with the [end of life of Drupal 7](https://www.drupal.org/psa-2022-02-23).

-You can migrate your settings and user shortcuts from [FindFind.it](https://www.findfind.it/).
+But its [trovu.net](https://trovu.net/) is already running.
+You can migrate your settings and user shortcuts.
+This page tells you how.

-For this, you must have an account at <a href="https://github.com/">Github</a>.
+You must have an account at <a href="https://github.com/">Github</a>.
 It is free.

 1. Fork [trovu-data-user](https://github.com/trovu/trovu-data-user) into your account.
 (You find the button on the upper right.)
 1. Within your newly forked account, open `config.yml` for editing.
 (Its the 🖊 icon on the upper right.)